improm/spellJS/README.md

 	bower install spelljs
 ```

-Just include spell.js file in your project and start using.
+Or you can just include spell.js file if you want.

 Usage